PHPixie/Demo-Quickstart/README.md

 PHPixie comes with a powerful templating engine that supports layouts, blocks, partials, custom extensions and formats.
 By default the bundle is configured to locate templates from the `bundles/app/assets/templates` folder.
-It already contains two templates used to display the default greeting by the `Hello` processor.
+It already contains two templates used to display the default greeting by the `Greet` processor.

 Let's start by creating a simple template: